rotheconrad/bacterial_strain_definition/README.md

 *We use the full ANI dataset here to accutatly replresent the data when calulating these statistics*

-Using the origianl FastANI output
+Using the origianl FastANI output, we will add the MLST data to each line:
 ```bash
 python3 add_MLST_to_full_ANI_file.py 02d_fastANI_Complete_All.ani
 ```